MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 The following card types support HTML formatting in Teams:

 * O365 connector cards: Limited Markdown and HTML formatting is supported in Office 365 connector cards.
-* Hero and thumbnail cards: HTML tags are supported for simple cards such as the hero and thumbnail card.
+* Hero and thumbnail cards: HTML tags are supported for simple cards, such as the hero and thumbnail cards.

-Formatting is different between the desktop and the mobile versions of Teams for O365 connector cards and simple cards, such as hero and thumbnail cards.
+Formatting is different between the desktop and the mobile versions of Teams for O365 connector cards and simple cards.
 In this section, you can go through the format example for HTML connector cards and simple cards.

 # [HTML format for O365 connector cards](#tab/connector-html)